-Does having Faith in Jesus Christ hold up as Credible?
+Is having Faith in Christ something that is Credible?

 History is in contrast with myth and fable; it is something that took place with someone objectively witnessing a certain event.
 As the events become compiled, the source of the narration is derived from testimony of the eyewitnesses.
 The credibility of their accounts can be criticized through historical investigation.
 The authority of Scripture, in part, would be supported, or refuted through empirical observation.